-- Load a new software image and boot image onto an FTP or TFTP server on your network. - Transfer the new images to your switch. - Specify the new software image as the one which will be loaded into switch memory the next time a switch reset occurs. - Reset the switch.
+- Load a new software image and boot image onto an SFTP, FTP, or TFTP server on your network. - Transfer the new images to your switch. - Specify the new software image as the one which will be loaded into switch memory the next time a switch reset occurs. - · Reset the switch.

-For instructions on the typical upgrade process using the CLI, ISCLI, or BBI, see "Loading New Software to Your Switch" on page 6.
+For instructions on the typical upgrade process using the menu-based CLI, the ISCLI, or the BBI, see "Loading New Software to Your Switch" on page 6.

-ATTENTION: Although the typical upgrade process is all that is necessary in most cases, upgrading from (or reverting to) some versions of Networking OS requires special steps prior to or after the software installation process.
+ATTENTION: Although the typical upgrade process is all that is necessary in most cases, upgrading from (or reverting to) some versions of N/OS requires special steps prior to or after the software installation process.
 Please be sure to follow all applicable instructions in the following sections to ensure that your switch continues to operate as expected after installing new software.